familyfriendlymikey/replacing/readme.md

 ```

 ## Usage
+The argument parsing for `rp` is positional, and any configuration other than what is specified here will throw.
 ```
-rp [PATTERN] [REPLACEMENT] [FLAGS]
+cmd | rp [PATTERN [REPLACEMENT [MODIFY [FORCE]]]]
 ```
 - If 0 arguments, simply print the contents of the files passed through stdin.
-- If 1 argument, print lines with text matching an ECMAScript regex pattern.
+- If 1 argument, print lines with text matching the specified regex pattern.
-- If 2 arguments, print lines with matching text with replacements.
+- If 2 arguments, print matching text with replacements.
-- If the third argument is `-M`, modify the input files accordingly.
+- If the 3rd argument is `-M`, and the working git directory is clean, modify the input files accordingly.
+- If the 4th argument is `-F`, modify the input files regardless of git status.

 ## Examples